-NAKED LUNCH — CLASSIC FILM PICK
+NAKED LUNCH — THE CRITERION COLLECTION

 David Cronenberg brings William S. Burroughs' notoriously "unpublishable" and "unfilmable" novel of heroin-induced hallucination fantasy and anal obsession to zesty cinematic life with an outrageous film that very nearly accomplishes the book's goal of "extinguishing all rational thought."